How Do Mold, Mildew, and Wet Rot Affect Air Quality?

 -Irritation to the eyes

--Irritation to the mucus membrane of the throat and nose
+-Irritation to the mucous membranes of the throat and nose

 Don't ignore the presence of mold, mildew, or wet rot in your buildings.
 Get some professionals in there to assess and repair the damage.